mgrman/BlazorWith3d/samples/BlazorWith3d.ExampleApp.Client/readme.md

 ## Prio 3

+- add support for defining messages from other assemblies

 - double check catching of exceptions as they happen in "native" code and do not always propagate properly